brooklabteam/coding4conservation/preparation.md

 Once you have selected a computer for use for the workshop, please be sure that the following programs are installed and working:

 * Excel, or a compatible spreadsheet software such as [Google Sheets ↗](https://sheets.google.com)
-* R – a statistical programming language ([Windows](https://cran.r-project.org/bin/windows/base/), [Linux](https://cran.r-project.org/bin/linux/), and [MacOS](https://cran.r-project.org/bin/macosx/))
+* R – a statistical programming language ([Windows ↗](https://cran.r-project.org/bin/windows/base/), [Linux ↗](https://cran.r-project.org/bin/linux/), and [macOS ↗](https://cran.r-project.org/bin/macosx/))
-* [R Studio](https://www.rstudio.com/products/rstudio/download/) – a user interface for R that will be needed for computer exercises
+* [R Studio ↗](https://www.rstudio.com/products/rstudio/download/) – a user interface for R that will be needed for computer exercises

 ---

 ### **Preparatory tutorials**

-After you have installed R and R studio on your computer, **<span style="color:red">please begin to work through the [four tutorials](tutorials/R_tutorials.zip) linked here.</span>** All of them are extensively annotated with directions.
+After you have installed R and R studio on your computer, **<span style="color:red">please begin to work through the [four tutorials (ZIP download)](tutorials/R_tutorials.zip).</span>** All of them are extensively annotated with directions.
 If you have any problems loading and/or the software, please let us know immediately.
 We expect you to be familiar with all material presented in these tutorials prior to the first meeting on June 13.

-If you are struggling with the installation and/or introductory tutorials, you can find additional instruction at [this helpful website](https://www.w3schools.com/r/r_intro.asp).
+If you are struggling with the installation and/or introductory tutorials, you can find additional instruction at [this helpful website ↗](https://www.w3schools.com/r/r_intro.asp).
 Please review the material as needed.

 We will hold open office hours on Friday, June 10 for anyone who is struggling with installation and/or programming.